-- reducing costs and improving outputs.
-NIE Networks will then be rewarded through the price control framework from resulting outperformance and customers will benefit in the long run from improved services and lower prices. - 4.89 UR views that this approach should remain the principal mechanism for delivering innovation as it provides maximum flexibility to NIE Networks to make innovation decisions, aligns its incentives to customer benefits and avoids the risk of a regulator being asked to pick winners from a list of potential innovation projects. - 4.90 The proposal to set the duration of this price control at six and a half years further strengthens this incentive and provides a considerable time to ensure that NIE Networks can make innovation investments and earn an appropriate return through the price control. - 4.91 A significant amount of work is already in the public domain on potential innovation projects and their cost benefit tradeoffs and we expect that NIE Networks will consider this data in making its decisions on where to invest. - 4.92 The purpose of any innovation must be to reduce costs and/or to improve outputs that benefit customers.
-Therefore we would normally expect that any innovation costs will be funded within the overall price control package, including incentives, and not from increased prices. - 4.93 Where NIE Networks proposes that innovation is funded through increased prices for customers we would regard the bar as being set high in terms of the evidence it would need to provide in order to justify such a request. - 4.94 Firstly we would expect NIE Networks to set out clearly in its business plan submission why the price control regime does not provide an appropriate incentive for innovation investments and articulate its rationale for innovation funded through higher prices. - 4.95 Our criteria for assessment of NIE Networks' rationale will include, and may not be limited to, the following: - quantified and robust costs and benefits; - need for, or rationale in support of additional funding; - how NIE Networks have arrived at their chosen bid for innovation(s) and how this interacts with other innovation investments it is planning under the normal price control regime; - how such a bid was identified/prioritised and justified in consultation with consumers and NIE Networks' wider stakeholders; - why there exists a barrier towards innovation which requires some form of regulatory action to progress and the consequences of innovation(s) not happening;
+- "Our regulatory tools have helped make sure that regulated utilities drive further effective innovation, such as smart grids and meters". - 4.104 Our view is that successful innovation is best driven by NIE Networks operating under an appropriate incentive regime.
+Such a regime would allow the company to make decisions on what innovation investments to make taking into account the impact they will have on reducing costs and improving outputs.
+NIE Networks will then be rewarded through the price control framework from resulting outperformance and customers will benefit in the long run from improved services and lower prices. - 4.105 UR views that this approach should remain the principal mechanism for delivering innovation as it provides maximum flexibility to NIE Networks to make innovation decisions, align incentives to customer benefits and avoid the risk of a regulator being asked to pick winners from a list of potential innovation projects. - 4.106 The proposal to set the duration of this price control at six and a half years further strengthens this incentive and provides a considerable time to ensure that NIE Networks can make innovation investments and earn an appropriate return through the price control. - 4.107 A significant amount of work is already in the public domain on potential innovation projects and their cost benefit tradeoffs and we expect that NIE Networks will consider this data in making its decisions on where to invest. - 4.108 The purpose of any innovation must be to reduce costs and/or to improve outputs that benefit customers.
+Therefore we would normally expect that any innovation costs will be funded within the overall price control package, including incentives, and not from increased prices. - 4.109 Where NIE Networks propose innovation is funded through increased prices for customers we would regard the bar as being set high in terms of the evidence it would need to provide in order to justify such a request. - 4.110 Firstly we would expect NIE Networks to set out clearly in its RP6 Business Plan submission why the price control regime does not provide an appropriate incentive for innovation investments and articulate its rationale for innovation funded through higher prices for the consumer. - 4.111 Our criteria for assessment of NIE Networks' rationale will include, but may not be limited to, the following: - quantified and robust costs and benefits; - need for, or rationale in support of additional funding;

-- what deliverables may be expected from the Research or Development or Trials for local consumers; - proposed treatment of risk and reward; - description of how successful innovation(s) would be efficiently rolled out and NIE Networks' innovation strategy would be reviewed and updated across RP6; and - how RP6 innovation(s) are different to anything that has occurred previously, whether within NIE Networks or within the wider energy industry 12.
+- how NIE Networks have arrived at their chosen bid for innovation(s) and how this interacts with other innovation investments it is planning under the normal price control regime; - how such a bid was identified/prioritised and justified in consultation with consumers and NIE Networks' wider stakeholders; - why there exists a barrier towards innovation which requires some form of regulatory action to progress and the consequences of innovation(s) not happening; - what deliverables may be expected from the Research or Development or Trials for local consumers; - proposed treatment of risk and reward; - description of how successful innovation(s) would be efficiently rolled out and NIE Networks' innovation strategy would be reviewed and updated across RP6; and - how RP6 innovation(s) are different to anything that has occurred previously, whether within NIE Networks or within the wider energy industry11.